endymion1818/deliciousreverie-2023/src/content/posts/cache-and-dedup-requests.md

 A word on Temporal.
 I'm using a polyfill alongside the browser implementation just now.
 It'll be implemented in everywhere else other than Firefox soon [now it's at Stage 3](https://tc39.es/proposal-temporal/#sec-temporal-objects).

+## Conclusion

+Being able to cache and de-duplicate requests has reduced API calls on certain pages of my application from 13 to 3.

+Like I said at the start, hopefully you won't ever have to implement this yourself.
+But for those of us who are implementing complex applications in vanilla JS, I hope this helps.